-Requesting Agency: If the agency is requesting a clearance for a contractor, vendor, or non-criminal justice emname of the person's employer: Terminal Agency Coordinator (TAC): If the agency does not have a TAC, list the agency supervisor's name, phone number, and address: Name of Person for Whom Access is Requested: Type of Access (check all that are necessary to complete job requirements): Unescorted Building Access and Key Card (DPS Only).
-Location/Address: Unescorted Building Access with Photo ID Key Card (DPS Only).
-Location/Address: Unescorted Building/Agency Access Only.
-Agency/Location: Direct Access to (do not check items that the applicant currently has access to): ☐ Alaska Public Safety Information Network (APSIN) Alaska Records Management System (ARMS) ☐ Traffic and Criminal Software (TraCs) ☐ DPS Virtual Private Network (VPN) Reason VPN Required: Report Manager List Which Folders/Reports Livescan Felony Sex Offense Database Other (please describe): y that the above information is accurate, and the requested access is necessary for the applicant to co.
-I will review this person's access annually, ensure appropriate training and certification is complementarium.
-Programs Unit when the above requested access is no longer required and/or authorized for this per ted, and will no Agency Supervisor's Signature: Date:
+Requesting Agency: If the agency is requesting a clearance for a contractor, vendor, contractor, contractor, vendor, contractor, vendor, contractor, vendor, contractor, contractor, vendor, contractor, vendor, contractor, contract Terminal Agency Coordinator (TAC): If the agency does not have a TAC, list the agency supervisor's naddress: • Name of Person for Whom Access is Requested: Type of Access (check all that are necessary to complete job requiren nents): Unescorted Building Access and Key Card (DPS Only).
+Location/Address: Unescorted Building Access with Photo ID Key Card (DPS Location/Address: Unescorted Building/Agency Access Only.
+Agency/Location: Direct Access to (do not check items that the applicant of to): Alaska Public Safety Information Network (APSIN) ☐ Alaska Records Management System (ARMS) ☐ Traffic and Criminal Software (TraCs) ☐ DPS Virtual Private Network (VPN) Reason VPN Required: Report Manager List Which Folders/Reports Livescan Felony Sex Offense Database Other (please describe): - ertify that the above information is accurate, and the requested access is necessies.
+I will review this person's access annually, ensure appropriate training an S Programs Unit when the above requested access is no longer required and/ d certification is completed, and will not C/Agency Supervisor's Signatur e: Date: